smokejohn/blender_beginner/source/lessons/lesson1.rst

 The **World Environment** also factors into how our scene gets lit.
 You can adjust your Worlds settings by navigating to the |props_world| **World Properties** located in the **Properties Panel** on the right hand side of Blenders UI.
+I recommend settings this to a dark blue color to simulate a night scene for the assignment for this lesson.

 .. image:: ../_static/images/bl_gui_props_world_environment.png